cognizance-amrita/Cognizance-Tasks/T1/1st_year_Task_1_OS.md

 - **Edit or Delete** : The user can easily modify the due date or remove unnecessary tasks via edit or a delete button.

 ---
-<span style="color: #ADD8E6;">_Evaluation Criteria :bar_chart::_</span>
+<span style="color: #ADD8E6;">_Evaluation Criteria :_</span>

-- Functionality :toolbox: : Does the web application implement all the core features effectively?
+- Functionality : Does the web application implement all the core features effectively?

-- Usability :bust_in_silhouette: : Is the application intuitive and easy to navigate?
+- Usability : Is the application intuitive and easy to navigate?

-- Design & Responsiveness :art: : Does the application provide an aesthetically pleasing and responsive interface?
+- Design & Responsiveness : Does the application provide an aesthetically pleasing and responsive interface?

-- Inovation :book: : Innovation (additional features or UI) plays a major role in this task.
+- Inovation  : Innovation (additional features or UI) plays a major role in this task.

 ---
-<span style="color: #ADD8E6;">_Submission Guidelines :mailbox_with_mail::_</span>
+<span style="color: #ADD8E6;">_Submission Guidelines:_</span>
 - **Hosting in github**: Your website should be hosted in github page .
 - **Person's name**: Person's name should be mentioned somewhere in the website .
 - **Implementation**: Your github repository link and website page link should be submitted in the submission form .